A Concise Bible Summary Book

 - Notes & Quotes: General thoughts & comments on the preceding book.

-All material on this site extracted from The Bible Brief and other works by James Paris, is re-used with the express permission of the author and in accordance with copyright law.
+All material on this site extracted from The Bible Brief and other works including The 12 Minor Prophets by James Paris, is re-used with the express permission of the author and in accordance with copyright law.